 Identify Current Mahadasha and Antardasha

-Every Kundli shows your current Mahadasha (major period) and Antardasha (sub-period) with start and end dates.
-Write down: which Mahadasha you are in, when it started, when it ends, which Antardasha is currently running, and which Antardasha follows.
+Every Kundli shows your current Mahadasha, the major period, and Antardasha, the sub-period, with start and end dates.
+Write down which Mahadasha you are in, when it started, when it ends, which Antardasha is currently running, and which Antardasha follows.

 Read the Dasha Lord Through the Chart